-Earlier this year, Dimitri introduced me to the Bon Appetit Taste Kitchen on YouTube.
-While he is in love with Molly Baz (me too), I am in love with Brad Leone.
-The episode that sealed it?
-Brad Makes Cured Egg Yolks on It’s Alive.
+Earlier this year, Dimitri introduced me to the Bon Appetit Taste Kitchen on YouTube with an episodeof It’s Alive: Brad Makes Cured Egg Yolks.
 It’s one of my favourites because it’s so silly, fun, and cured egg yolks?!

 For months we talked about how we would cure our own yolks but we never got around to it.
 I was fixated on the fact that neither of us had a dehydrator and I didn’t put too much effort in finding where I could get our hands on some duck eggs.
 The process also seemed to take forever.